Agamemnonsrf/AI-Tax-Calc/README.md

 All the Tax Advisor chat messages of all the chat sessions for each user are created in this table.

 ## OpenAI API
+### Analysis:
 The OpenAI secret key is held in the .env file of the Backend.
-If there is no such key present in the .env, an alternate mock Tax Advisor in used for the chat instead.
+If there is no such key present in the .env, an alternate mock Tax Advisor is used for the chat instead.

-When a user messages the Tax Advisor, the Backend provides the following to the OpenAI API using the secret key:
+When a user messages the Tax Advisor, the Backend provides the following to the OpenAI Chat Completions API using the secret key:
 - A starting built-in instruction for the Tax Advisor
 ```
 "You are a helpful tax advisor.
 You answer plainly, straightforwardly, to the point, with short and easy to read responses for the user.
 Use markdown to format your responses."